MicrosoftDocs/mixed-reality/mixed-reality-docs/app-patterns-landingpage.md

 <br>

 ## Common controls and behaviors
-Learn about frequently used common spatial interaction patterns and UI building blocks for mixed reality experiences.
+Learn about frequently used common spatial interactions and UI building blocks for mixed reality experiences.

 :::row:::
     :::column:::